Rothamsted/knetminer-backend/rres-endpoints/README.md

 of dump files.
 These are used with other scripts and pipelines (see below) to do things like re-populating our data servers (Virtuoso for RDF, Neo4j) and similar tasks.

-The RDF/Neo4j pipeline is based on the [SnakeMake](TODO) workflow system.
+As said above, the RDF/Neo4j pipeline is based on the SnakeMake workflow system.
 As you can see in the [Snakemake file](build-endpoint.snakefile), the pipeline is a chain of steps.
 We recommend that you invoke Snakemake via the [build-endpoint.sh](build-endpoint.sh) wrapper.
 As explained above, this should be run after having initialised some environment and using dataset parameters.